-At a glance: Targeting new or existing users may rely on knowing user location.
-Marketers segment users based on geographic location.
-This affects creative selection, campaign cost, and the overall engagement and quality of the users.
+At a glance: Targeting new or existing users can require segmenting them by their general location, for example, city, or state.
+This impacts creative selection, campaign cost, and the overall engagement and quality of the users while maintaining user privacy.

 Determining user location

 Each time a user performs an action, install, and in-app events, this often includes the device IP address.

 - AppsFlyer converts the IP address into geo-location information using information from a third-party global provider, Digital Element.

 - Territory (country): ISO 3166 (alpha-2) codes, or EU (Europe) or AS (Asia) if no territory-specific information is available